secML/secML.github.io/src/content/post/class10.md

 ## Motivation

-Similar to what we saw in [Class 6](https://secml.github.io/class6/), we would like to have formal bounds on how robust a machine learning model is to attack.
-In the following two papers, we aim at achieving this robustness by means of proving properties about the underlying neural networks.
-Such attempts aim to end the arms race of attacks and defenses commonly seen in literature, and to provide formal guarantees of defenses with respect to any type of adversary.
+Similar to what we saw in [Class 6](https://secml.github.io/class6/), we would like to have formal bounds on how robust a machine learning model under attack.
+The following two papers aim at achieving this robustness by means of proving properties about the underlying neural networks.
+This strategy aims to end the arms race of attacks and defenses commonly seen in literature, and to provide formal guarantees of defenses with respect to any type of adversary.

 ## Differential Privacy and Adversarial Robustness
 > Mathias Lecuyer, Vaggelis Atlidakis, Roxana Geambasu, Daniel Hsu, Suman Jana. _On the Connection between Differential Privacy and Adversarial Robustness in Machine Learning_.
 February 2018. arXiv e-print [[PDF]](https://arxiv.org/abs/1802.03471)